Cancer of the parathyroid gland is rare. Benign (non-cancerous) tumours of the parathyroid gland are more common.

 - you find it difficult to be in closed-in spaces (claustrophobia).

 After the first part of the scan, you can leave the scanning department.
-Then you go back after three hours to have more pictures taken of your neck.
+You then go back after 2 to 3 hours to have more pictures taken of your neck.
 This may take 30 to 40 minutes.

 If you are taking thyroid medications, you may need to stop taking them before you have the scan.
 Your doctor will advise you about this.